 The General Plan APR submitted to OPR should outline the status of the General Plan and progress in its implementation over the previous year’s 12-month reporting period.
 It can be submitted to OPR electronically via email to firstname.lastname@example.org.
 For more information on submitting both annual progress reports, please refer to OPR’s Annual Progress Report Guidance Memo.

 All jurisdictions are required to provide OPR and the Department of Housing and Community Development (HCD) with separate General Plan and Housing Element Annual Progress Reports (APRs) by April 1 each year, per Government Code Sections 65400 and 65700.

 If you can log into CEQA Submit successfully with your work email, then you are already registered.
-If you need to register, follow the instructions on the CEQA Database Registration form.
+If you need to register, go to CEQA Submit and select “Create an account.”